Tebs-Lab/intermediate-sql-workshop/01-complex-queries/14-exercise-views.md

     * including information from multiple tables.
     * including information that must be computed with an aggregate
     * using a case statement and or regular expression

-4. Bonus points: see what the query planner says about selecting * from your view... could you improve the efficiency of this query somehow?